 RELATED: How to Get Rid of Puffy Nipples in Men

-You will be given a compression garment that you need to wear to keep the area secure and help the body heal.
+You will be given a compression garment to wear to keep the area secure and help the body heal.
 You should also sleep on your back during this period.
-Prop yourself up on pillows to make it easier to get up the following morning.
+Prop yourself up on pillows to make getting up the following morning easier.

 During the first week, you should now feel more comfortable, and the swelling will have reduced noticeably.
-Continue to wear your compression garment and avoid exercise that targets your chest muscles.
-However, you can resume most of your daily activities and engage in light, low-impact lower-body exercises.
-After the first 2 weeks you will feel well enough to do most of your daily tasks.
+Wear your compression garment and avoid exercises that target your chest muscles.
+However, you can resume most of your daily activities and engage in light, low-impact workouts that focus on your lower body.
+After the first two weeks, you will feel well enough to do most of your daily tasks.
 You should still avoid vigorous exercise, though.
 If you get the go-ahead from your surgeon, you can now sleep on your side.

 By week 6, you should have recovered fully.
-You will now be able to return to resuming any forms of exercise you enjoy.
-Also, you will no longer have to wear your compression garment, and you will notice that your scars will have faded considerably.
+You will now be able to resume any forms of exercise you enjoy.
+Additionally, you will no longer need to wear your compression garment, and you will likely notice that your scars have faded considerably.

 Top tips for Gynecomastia surgery recovery